-Alongside these positions, Ashkenazy continues his longstanding relationship with the Philharmonia Orchestra of which he was appointed Conductor Laureate in 2000.
-In addition to his performances with the Orchestra in London and around the UK each season, he tours with them worldwide - most recently to China and Korea - and has developed landmark projects such as ‘Prokofiev and Shostakovich Under Stalin’ in 2003 (a project which he also took to Cologne, New York, Vienna and Moscow) and ‘Rachmaninoff Revisited’ (which was reprised in Paris in October 2010).
+Ashkenazy also continues his longstanding relationship with the Philharmonia Orchestra, of which he was appointed Conductor Laureate in 2000, with performances in London and around the UK each season.
+They regularly embark on worldwide tours - most recently to China and Korea - and have undertaken projects such as ‘Prokofiev and Shostakovich Under Stalin’ in 2003 and ‘Rachmaninoff Revisited’ in 2002.
+The latter was reprised in Paris in October 2010.

-While conducting takes up a significant portion of his time each season, Ashkenazy maintains his devotion to the piano - these days mostly in the recording studio - where he continues to build his extraordinarily comprehensive recording catalogue with releases such as the 1999 Grammy award-winning Shostakovich Preludes and Fugues, Rautavaara’s Piano Concerto No. 3 (a work which he commissioned), Bach's Wohltemperierte Klavier, Rachmaninov’s Transcriptions and Beethoven’s Diabelli Variations.
-His most recent solo release is a disc of Bach Partitas.
-A recording of French works for piano duo with Vovka Ashkenazy was released in August 2009 to great critical acclaim, and the duo gave concerts in Japan and South Korea in autumn 2011.
+Ashkenazy also maintains his devotion to the piano, these days mostly in the recording studio, where he continues to build his recording catalogue with releases such as the 1999 Grammy award-winning Shostakovich Preludes and Fugues, Bach's Wohltemperierte Klavier and Beethoven’s Diabelli Variations.
+His most recent solo releases have included two discs featuring a number of Rachmaninov’s works for piano.